Lumieducation/H5P-Nodejs-library/README.md

 1. Download the [Core Files](https://github.com/h5p/h5p-php-library/archive/1.24.0.zip) and place them into a folder called `h5p/core` in your project.
 2. Download the [Editor Files](https://github.com/h5p/h5p-editor-php-library/archive/1.24.0.zip) and place them into a folder called `h5p/editor` in your project.

-You must add a route to your implementation that serves the static files found under `h5p/core` and `h5p/editor` to the endpoint configured in `config.libraryUrl`.
+You must add a route to your implementation that serves the static files found under `h5p/core` and `h5p/editor` to the endpoint configured in `config.coreUrl` and `config.editorLibraryUrl`.
 The out-of-the-box Express adapter already includes a route for this.

 ### Creating content views